waits on the deep cold seamounts

 Main Threats

 Commercial bottom trawling on seamounts is the primary threat.
 Bycatch in orange roughy and oreo fisheries.
 Habitat destruction from deep-sea trawl gear.
-Extremely slow reproduction makes recovery very difficult after any overfishing.
+Slow reproduction makes recovery difficult.

 Population

-Population declines have occurred on heavily fished seamounts.
-The species is still common on unfished or protected seamounts.
-Taken as bycatch in target fisheries for other deep-sea species.
-Quotas and area closures help protect remaining stocks.
+Population declines occurred on heavily fished seamounts.
+Species still common on unfished or protected seamounts.
+Taken as bycatch in target fisheries.
+Quotas and area closures help.

 Conservation Status